Bears-R-Us/arkouda/README.md

 <a id="contrib-ak"></a>
 ## Contributing to Arkouda <sup><sup><sub><a href="#toc">toc</a></sub></sup></sup>

-If you'd like to contribute, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute, we'd love to have you!
+Before jumping in and adding issues or writing code, please see [CONTRIBUTING.md](CONTRIBUTING.md).